 5) Low mileage: Keep your miles down as much as you can to help increase resale value.

-CRS Automotive is an OMVIC-certified dealer, so come to Oakville today and buy a car from us.
-Also, if you want to slow down the depreciation on your car, come to your trusted mechanic in Hamilton and Oakville and we will take care of your car.
+CRS Automotive is an OMVIC-certified dealer, so come to Stoney Creek today and buy a car from us.
+Also, if you want to slow down the depreciation on your car, come to your trusted mechanic in Hamilton and Stoney Creek and we will take care of your car.